TheLegendaryLoaf/JLC/README.md

 -   **Combat Extended** - Realistic combat mechanics and equipment systems.
 -   **Vehicle Framework** - Inter-colony transport and logistics.
 -   **Vanilla Traits Expanded** - Base trait system for military personality development.
+-   **Toughness** - Framework for implementing custom Strength, Fitness, and Discipline skills.
 -   **[FSF] Simple Education** - For structured skill learning and basic education (for some skills).
 -   **Children, school and learning** - If the project includes childhood development impacting military suitability.
 -   **Schedule Everything!** - For player-driven scheduling of military duties and training activities.
 -   **[1.5-1.4] CAI 5000 - Advanced AI + Fog Of War** - To provide highly challenging and tactical enemy AI, acting as a benchmark and opponent for your advanced military.
 -   **Dynamic Traits** - For rebalancing trait effects and allowing dynamic trait removal/gain based on conditions.
 -   **Interaction Bubbles** - To leverage its social interaction framework for AI triggers and deeper psychological effects.
+-   **'Workout' Mod** - Used for core physical training mechanics, muscle gain, and fatigue accumulation.
+-   **'Rimbodies' Mod** - Used for dynamic body types, calorie consumption, and stat effects linked to MuscleMass/Fat.

 ### AI Integration Strategy
 -   **Custom Behavior Trees (C#)**: Implement military doctrine-based decision trees directly in C# using RimWorld's ThinkTree and JobGiver systems.